guilhemmarchand/nmon-for-splunk/docs/installation_splunkcloud.rst

 Step 1: Deploy Nmon Core Application to Splunk Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Splunk Cloud staff will deploy the Nmon core application to your search head nodes.
+Splunk Cloud staff will deploy the Nmon core application to your search head node, or if available the application can be deployed by self-services.

 Step 2: Deploy the PA-nmon_light to indexers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The PA-nmon_light has to be deployed on Splunk inndexers by Splunk Cloud staff.
+The PA-nmon_light has to be deployed on Splunk indexers by Splunk Cloud Ops.
-This package creates the nmon index and embeds all configuration required at indexing time.
+This package contains all required configurations for parsing at indexing time.

 Step 3: Deploy the TA-nmon to Heavy or Universal Forwarders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^